No Reasons: Production

 Hawken began work on No Reasons in the autumn of 2013 after his first feature film debut Death Walks.
-As of November 2013 the films budget was £30,000 with several names connected.
+As of November 2013 the film's budget was £30,000 with several names connected.
 The film went into pre-production in January 2014 in the same month Hawken and Rhodes began casting the film.
 Hawken cast Daniel Smales, Jon Guerriero and Scott Mullins from his previous award winning zero budget film.
 As of January 2014, Daniel Peacock and Jessie Williams roles had been confirmed.
 In February 2014 the film's casting process was complete, confirming the additional cast of Roland Manookian, Elisha Applebaum, Lorraine Stanley, Jazz Lintott, Daniel Peacock, Dexter Koh, Jessie Williams, and Holly Boeva.

 Filming began in 2014 across multiple locations in Romford, Hornchurch and Brentwood, Essex.
 Hawken developed skills and relationships acquired during the shooting his first zero-budget film (Death Walks), and decided to keep No Reasons a local project.
 In the process of making the film, Hawken utilised local venues, including The Brickyard and Mercury Mall in Romford, and Fairkytes Arts Centre in Hornchurch.
 Hawken also used the houses of friends and acquaintances to create a backdrop of the story.
 The filming was scheduled over 14 days.

 As of May 2014 the budget had changed to £25,000, and many of the actors lowered their fee to be part of the film.
 More roles had been announced, with the confirmation of Vicki Michelle, Anna Karen, and Stuart Manning.

 During the filming, the budget ran out.
 This resulted in three unfinished scenes, leaving the film 95% complete.
 A Kickstarter was created to help complete the production process, and it raised a further £3,165.

 During an interview at Phoenix FM with Spencer Hawken before filming began, he revealed that the film is loosely based on a true story that had deeply disturbed him.
 He added that the best kind of horror is the kind that is unbelievable but can really happen.
 Filming was scheduled to be completed in March 2014 with film completion September 2014.

 Hawken cast Marc Bannerman, pairing up with Bannerman’s A Landscape of Lies co-stars Lucinda Rhodes and Daniel Peacock.
 Hawken said when he presented the script to Bannerman he didn’t sleep for days reading the script.

 No Reasons was completed on 29 June 2016 with a final cost of £13,156.